Capita Defenders Of Awesome 2013-2023 Snowboard Review

 Capita Defenders Of Awesome Past Reviews

-The Capita Defenders Of Awesome is hybrid camber with camber between the feet, flat after and then a little rocker.
-This is an affordable but somewhat technical all mountain freestyle ride for those that like air most of all.
-If you got it as your primary board just make sure you know it’s strengths and limitations.
-The overall flex of the 2018 and 2019 Capita DOA feels like it’s easier to butter but it’s not any less poppy and overall flex has seemed to improve the last few seasons.
+The Capita Defenders Of Awesome is an affordable but somewhat technical mountain freestyle ride for those who like air most of all.
+The overall flex of the 2018 and 2019 Capita DOA feels like it’s easier to butter, but it’s not any less poppy, and overall flex has seemed to have improved over the last few seasons.

 Size: 154